 Pregnancy is yet another mechanical reason and a major cause of low back pain.

-Pregnant women who are continuously carrying baby weight often have a disturbed posture.
+Pregnant women who are carrying the baby weight often have a disturbed posture.
 They may find comfort in lying on a particular side.

 Similarly, obese patients who have abnormal body weight are quite prone to back pain.
 In fact, most people with back pain-related issues are overweight or, do a lot of activities involving bending and lifting.